Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 There’s just something about braids that can instantly elevate any look.
 If you’re bored with the traditional three-strand braid and want to learn a new technique, you’re in the right place.
-Create a skeleton braid by following the step-by-step instructions below.
+Weave a skeleton braid by following the step-by-step instructions below.

-Step 2: Detangle your hair.
-Like with most braids, your best bet when it comes to creating the skeleton variety is to start with tangle-free tresses.
+As with most braids, your best bet when it comes to creating the skeleton variety is to start with tangle-free tresses.
 That way, you won’t have to restart your entire style when you come across a knot.
 So, glide a boar bristle brush gently through your hair to help untangle any knots.

 Take a small section of hair from the crown of your head.
 When pulling this section of hair out, think of it as horizontally parting your hair for a half-up look, while keeping the front half of that section free.
 Using this chunk of hair, braid a traditional three-strand braid so that it’s hanging down the back of your head.
 Tie your braid off with a mini elastic.

 Gently tug at each stitch of your braid so that it looks slightly more textured and undone.

 Starting at the front of your face, pull small sections of hair back and tuck them into each loose loop of your braid.
 As you entwine these new sections of hair into your braid, make sure you pull them all the way through so that they become part of the opposite side of your hair.

 Once you reach the end of your braid, take out the clear elastic and weave that small section down towards the ends.
 Since you’re continually adding more hair into each stitch of your braid, it’s going to get longer—and that means you’ll need to re-braid the bottom to be able to incorporate the loose hair at the ends.
 Once you finish braiding, resecure your braid with the clear elastic.

 Gently tug at each section of your skeleton braid so that it gets wider and has a more carefree vibe.
 Remember: Braids don’t have to look perfect!